Escovilla/Camera-Tracker/README.md

-The tracking works by dividing the camera by left and right and adding a center area by using media pipe pose detection you can narrow down the detection to specify the coordinates of the nose if the nose is in the area of the center there is no motor movement if the nose is detected in the left side of the right side the motor will move in the opposite side until it reaches the center area
+The tracking works by dividing the camera by left and right and adding a center area by using media pipe pose detection you can narrow down the detection to specify the coordinates of the nose if the nose is in the area of the center there is no motor movement if the nose is detected in the left side the right side the motor will move in the opposite side until it reaches the center area